percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

    :dyn: No
    :default: PT1S

-This variable defines how often will keepalive beacons will be emmited (in the absence of any other traffic).
+This variable defines how often to emit keepalive beacons (in the absence of any other traffic).

 .. variable:: evs.max_install_timeouts